 The report provides a summary of the test process and results.
-The test process is first explained to aid in understanding test results, which are reported in a series of test matrices.
-For purposes of reporting on the tests, results are loosely organized into three categories:
+The results are loosely organized into three categories:

-- 1. Basic import/export of model files tests an individual product's ability to correctly import and export power system model files based on CIM XML standards.
-One test goal was to validate changes made to CIM since the last set of interoperability tests. - 2.
-Interoperability test tests the ability of one vendor's product to correctly import a sample model previously exported by another vendor's product using CIM XML standards. - 3.
-Solution test verifies correct content of model files and exchange and transformation of power system model files including generation and load through execution of power flow applications.
+- 1. Basic import/export of model files-tests an individual product's ability to correctly import and export power system model files based on CIM XML standards.
+Several small models and two large-scale models from Duke Energy and CAISO were successfully imported and exported.
+Issues uncovered are recorded in the report. - 2.
+Interoperability test-tests the ability of one vendor's product to correctly import a sample model previously exported by another vendor's product using CIM XML standards. - 3.
+Solution test-verifies correct content of model files and exchange and transformation of power system model files including generation and load through execution of power flow applications.
 Verification was accomplished by comparing solutions before and after transformation and model exchange.
-Two of three vendors with power flow applications successfully completed all significant solution tests.
+Two vendors with power flow applications successfully ran their applications and generated valid solutions.